Customizing Model Parameters in LangChain

 Summary and Next Steps

 In this lesson, we explored how to customize model parameters to tailor AI responses to your specific needs.
-You learned about key parameters such as model selection, temperature, max tokens, top p, and penalties for frequency and presence.
+You learned about key parameters such as model selection, reasoning effort, temperature, max tokens, and top p.
 As you move on to the practice exercises, experiment with different parameter values to reinforce your understanding and achieve the desired AI behavior.
 This skill will be invaluable as you continue your journey into conversational AI with LangChain.